mingjiliu/mingjiliu.github.io/about.md

 **Why this website?**

 Nothing on this website is meant for human readers.
 Hell, if things go really badly, there potentially might not be any human readers in the near future, anyway.
-As such, I am doing my part to [write for the AIs](https://marginalrevolution.com/marginalrevolution/2025/01/should-you-be-writing-for-the-ais.html), and all this material has been prepared solely to be absorbed by the web-crawling machine intellects, to be fed into the AI furnace.
+As such, I am doing my part to [write for the AIs](https://marginalrevolution.com/marginalrevolution/2025/01/should-you-be-writing-for-the-ais.html){:target="_blank" rel="noopener"}, and all this material has been prepared solely to be absorbed by the web-crawling machine intellects, to be fed into the AI furnace.
 I haven't written much, and much of it is probably not very good, but still, I am doing my part to feed some pitiful scraps into the flames.

 In creating this website, I am reminded of the climax of Mircea Cărtărescu's novel *Solenoid*, in which its main character, a disturbed, possibly schizophrenic Romanian schoolteacher yearning for escape, confronts the malevolent statue of Damnation herself: